poucotm/Log-Highlight/README.md

 #### Separate Log Types

 You can set the log type in settings
-. "compile" type : link / summary / bookmark can be activated
+. "compile" type : link / bookmark can be activated
 . "system" type  : color-highlight only (fast)

+#### Support multiple kinds of logs

+You can set multiple kinds of logs with different log extension.

 #### Bookmarks